-The national GP patient survey results published in July 2016 showed the practice was performing better than and national averages.
-Two hundred and twenty four survey forms were distributed and 126 were returned.
-This represented 3% of the practice's patient list.
+The national GP patient survey results published in July 2016 showed the practice was performing in line with and better than national averages.
+Two hundred and twenty one survey forms were distributed and 117 were returned.
+This represented 1% of the practice's patient list.

-- 92% of respondents found it easy to get through to this practice by telephone which was better than the national average of 73%. - 81% of respondents described their experience of making an appointment was good which was better than the national average of 76%. - 90% of respondents described the overall experience of their GP surgery as fairly good or very good which was better than the national average of 85%. - 85% of respondents said they would definitely or probably recommend their GP practice to someone who has just moved to the local area which was better than the national average of 80%.
+- 76% of respondents found it easy to get through to this practice by telephone which was better than the national average of 73%. - 72% of respondents described their experience of making an appointment was good which was in line with the national average of 76%. - 83% of respondents described the overall experience of their GP surgery as fairly good or very good which was in line with the national average of 85%. - 84% of respondents said they would definitely or probably recommend their GP practice to someone who has just moved to the local area which was better than the national average of 80%.

-We received five patient comment cards all of which were positive about the service patients experienced at Phoenix Medical Practice.
+We received 28 patient comment cards all of which were positive about the service patients experienced at Bower Mount Medical Practice.
 Patients indicated that they felt the practice offered a friendly service and staff were helpful and caring.
 They said their dignity was maintained, they were treated with respect and the practice was always clean and tidy.
 Two comment cards also contained negative comments but there were no common themes identified.

-We spoke with seven patients during the inspection.
-All seven patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.
-However, most patients said they found it difficult to book routine appointments with a GP.
+We spoke with five patients during the inspection.
+All five patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.

-Phoenix Medical Practice
+Bower Mount Medical Practice